charles-penunia/SelfList/README.md

 # SelfList

 A personal to-list for anyone that wants to focus on effective self-management.
+This app is created for the CMPSC 475 final project, taught in The Pennsylvania State University.

 ## App Definition Statement